Allan W. Eckert: Biography

 Eckert was born in Buffalo, New York, in 1931, and raised in the Chicago, Illinois area.
-He attended college near Bellefontaine, Ohio, and remained a longtime resident there.
+He attended college at the University of Dayton and Ohio State before settling near Bellefontaine, Ohio and remaining a longtime resident there.

 As a young man, he hitchhiked around the United States, living off the land and learning about wildlife.
 He began writing about nature and American history at the age of thirteen.
 He eventually wrote numerous books for children and adults.
 His children's novel, Incident at Hawk's Hill, was a runner-up for the Newbery Medal in 1972.
 One of his novels tells how the great auk became extinct.

 Eckert published numerous novels of the Ohio Country frontier in what was called his "The Winning of America" series, including accounts of frontiersmen and notable Native Americans, such as Tecumseh.
 He conducted extensive research for his works, but inserted fictional dialogue for his historical figures.

 Eckert also wrote several unproduced screenplays.
 He wrote more than 225 episodes of Mutual of Omaha's Wild Kingdom, for which he received an Emmy Award.

 In a 1999 poll conducted by the Ohioana Library Association, Eckert shared with Toni Morrison the accolade of "Favorite Ohio Writer of All Time."

 Eckert died in his sleep on July 7, 2011, in Corona, California, at the age of 80.